rinikerlab/lightweight-registration/docs/source/gettingstarted.rst

 Configuration
 -------------
-If you plan to use the command line interface to lwreg, you need to set up a configuration file before you get started.
+If you plan to use the command-line interface to lwreg, you need to set up a configuration file before you get started.
 The configuration file is a YAML file that contains the following information:

     - **dbname**: The name of the database.